Ocular: A Quick Start Guide

 Step 1: Configure Profile

 NOTE: the webhook uploader is bundled with an install of Ocular and will post a file to a URL endpoint.
-To see all available default uploaders, either list them using the endpoint GET /api/v1/uploaders or view the default uploaders section in the Ocular manual.
+To see all available default uploaders, either running kubectl get uploaders or view the default uploaders section in the Ocular manual.

 Below is an example profile we will save to the file example-profile.yaml.